Celebrating Black Entrepreneurs, Artists, and Culture!

 Enjoy this showcase of young talented black artists amplifying their voices in our community.
 We encourage you to share their talent and support.

-Observe Black History Month with a series of FREE events offered by the Mandel Public Library of West Palm Beach throughout the month of February!
-Virtual and on-site activities ranging from African Drumming class to movie watching to discussion with authors will be offered.
+Observe Black History Month with a series of events offered by the Kravis Center, Historical Society of Palm Beach County, the Mandel Public Library of West Palm Beach and more throughout the month of February!

 The City of West Palm Beach has a rich, diverse history.
 Did you know that Black or African American residents comprise 34.4% of our city’s population? (reference: U.S. Census) Read about some of the many contributions to our city’s history: Click Here